Career Center > Career Advising > Career Communities > Health Care & Science

 Pre-Health Resume Guide

-Below is a short list of student organizations you may wish to explore or join.
-Browse a complete list of DePaul student organizations by
+student organizations you may wish to explore or join.
+Browse a complete list of student organizations ata DePaul by visiting